ivanproskuryakov/ivanproskuryakov.github.io/_posts/publications/2015-1-15-AngularJS-app-architecture.md

 have an issue later on, dramatically increases.
 Whether we want it or not, we will start thinking about the code re-organisation.

-Otherwise, an app designed with modular architecture give us a possibility to decompose functionality, refactor stand alone units anytime, group them into modules.
-It gives us a possibility to delegate different development stages to different teams, e.g. team A will work on User Functionality, team B will be responsible for content management etc..
+Otherwise, an app designed with modular architecture gives us a possibility to decompose functionality, refactor stand alone units any time and group them into modules.
+It gives us a possibility to delegate different development stages to different teams, e.g. team A will work on User functionality, team B will be responsible for content management etc..

 In short an application should have the following principles:<br/>

  **B.** Code simplicity<br/>
- This will increase productivity, code understanding for newcomers.
-Even if the project has documentation it will be easy to understand design pattern and start contribution.
+ This will increase productivity and code understanding for newcomers.
+Even if the project has no documentation, it will be easy to understand design pattern and start contribution.

  **A.** Logical Units<br/>
- It means we need to decompose code into small logical units, if something goes in future we will need to work only with single unit.
+ It means we need to decompose the code into small logical units, if something goes wrong in future we will need to work only with a single unit.

  **C.** Independent functionality<br/>
  Possibility to enable/disable a different part of the functionality.<br/>
- Like example bellow:<br/>
+ Example:<br/>
-  - Adam has Resource, User, Page, Product modules enabled<br/>
+  - Adam has Resource, User, Page and Product modules enabled<br/>
-  - John uses Resource, User, Page<br/>
+  - John uses Resource, User and Page<br/>
-  - Petr has Resource, Contact<br/>
+  - Peter has Resource and Contact<br/>
- In this case if Adam breaks the Page module, Petr will still be able to do his tasks with the Contact module, even if whole team commits updates into the Master branch.
+ In this case if Adam breaks the Page module, Peter will still be able to do his tasks with the Contact module, even if the whole team commits updates into the Master branch.

 This article remains not finished ...